VihaanR/emotion-classifier/README.md

 ## 🤖 Possible Applications

-1. **Mental Health Monitoring:** Track emotional states for personal wellness or therapist insights.
+1. **Mental Health Monitoring:** Track emotional states for personal wellness or therapist insights.(the most classic one imo)

-2. **Human-Computer Interaction:** Make adaptive interfaces for games, education, or accessibility.
+2. **Human-Computer Interaction:** Make adaptive interfaces for games, education, or accessibility.Can be a great feature for increasing immersion.

-3. **Customer Experience:** Analyze real-time reactions in retail, events, or market research.
+3. **Customer Experience:** Analyze real-time reactions in retail, events, or market research.People often lie but stats don't.
+Real Time Data Analysis would reveal the reactions of each person.

 ---